juanferax/juanferax.github.io/_posts/2023-08-12-htb-haircut.md

 ![nmap-port-scan](assets/img/hack-the-box/haircut/haircut-nmap_port_scan.png)
 _Nmap port scan_

-We find open 22 (ssh) and 80 (http) open, so we take a look at the webserver running on port 80 and find nothing really interesting.
+We find ports 22 (ssh) and 80 (http) open, so we first take a look at the webserver running on port 80.

 ![webserver](assets/img/hack-the-box/haircut/haircut-webserver.png)
 _Werserver on port 80_